juansegaliz/DebuggingExample/README.md

 # DebuggingExample
-Example console project to solve a logic errors
+Example of a console project for resolving logic errors

 You have to solve it until it gives the expected results...